 Domain Hijacking or Domain Spoofing is an attack where an organization’s web address is stolen by another party.
 The other party changes the enrollment of another’s domain name without the consent of its legitimate owner.
-This denies the latter party access.
+This denies true owner administrative access.
 Scammers then use the legitimate web address for any purpose they choose.

-Spoofing is a related but separate action.
-The illegitimate party mimics the website at the true domain, doing whatever they like: destroying the reputation of the true business, collecting credentials and payment card data, conducting SPAM, and basically abusing all domain-related privileges (including email control).
+Domain spoofing is a related but separate action.
+Here, the illegitimate party mimics the website at the true domain, doing whatever they like: destroying the reputation of the true business, collecting credentials and payment card data, conducting SPAM, and basically abusing all domain-related privileges (including email control).

 “I responded to an urgent message about the expiration of our domain, but it wound up being a domain hijacking.
 Our website now shows really embarrassing content and I’m hearing of emails pretending to be me…saying inappropriate things.”